MattCobosco/SocialApp/README.md

 ### Added

-- Added some frame code for redux state
+- Added some basic code for redux state

+- This changelog :)

 ## 2022-10-19